 How To Get To Varanasi

-By Air – All the big metro airports, especially Delhi, Mumbai and Kolkata are extremely well connected to Varanasi by air.
-Places like Bangalore and Cochin also have decent direct flight connectivity.
+By Air – Varanasi is serviced by the Lal Bahadur Shastri International Airport, which is about 26 km away from the city proper.
+All the big metro airports, especially those in Delhi, Mumbai and Kolkata are extremely well connected to Varanasi by air.
+Cities like Bangalore and Cochin also have decent direct flight connectivity.
 For most other cities, there’s always the option of a one stop flight via Delhi or Mumbai.

-By Rail – Varanasi is well connected to some of the bigger cities and tourist hotspots like Agra by train.
-It takes about 8 hours from Kolkata, 12 from Delhi and around 16 from Agra.
-A train ride from Mumbai to Varanasi is about 30 hours.
-Trains are notorious for being delayed during the winter months primarily owing to fog.
+By Rail – If it’s by train you’re traveling, getting to Varanasi is easy.
+Varanasi Junction is well connected to some of the bigger cities across India and tourist hotspots like Agra by train.
+But remember that trains are notorious for being delayed during the winter months primarily owing to fog.

 Best Time To Travel To Varanasi